-Send a check for $10 made out to ISDH for new birth certificate.
+Send a check for $10 made out to ISDH for a new birth certificate.

 Indiana will issue a new certificate, not amend the old one.
-Old record will be sealed.
+The old record will be sealed.

-Send copy of old birth certificate and an original court order to change name and gender.
+Send a copy of old birth certificate and an original court order to change name and gender.

 Indiana still requires a court order to change the gender on a birth certificate.

 Mary Keltner (Mary K)

 Corrections Supervisor at the Division of Vital Statistics